American Girl: Magazine

-The American Girl magazine was run by the American Girl company.
-It was started by the Pleasant Company in Middleton, Wisconsin in 1992, with the first issue dated November/December 1992.
-Aimed towards girls ages 8–14, the bimonthly magazine included articles, recipes, advice columns, fiction, arts and crafts, and activity ideas.
+The Pleasant Company ran an official American Girl magazine (not to be confused with the Girl Scouts of America-run publication also titled The American Girl which ran from 1917 to 1979) with its first issue dated November/December 1992.
+Aimed toward girls ages 8–14, the bimonthly magazine included articles, recipes, advice columns, fiction, arts and crafts, and activity ideas.
+By the mid-2000s, the magazine reached over 1 million in circulation.
 American Girl announced in late 2018 that the January/February 2019 issue would be the magazine's last.

-Online marketing and philanthropy
+Video games

 American Girl launched Innerstar University, an online virtual world featuring the My American Girl contemporary doll line, on July 13, 2010.
 Access to the online world was via a Campus Guide, bundled with the purchase of a My American Girl doll, which contained an access code for the creation of a doll avatar that then navigated to various games, shops, and challenges offered on the virtual campus of Innerstar U. In 2015, when the My American Girl line was renamed Truly Me, the Innerstar University website was shut down.

-The launch was simultaneous with Shine on Now, a fund-raising effort for Kids In Distressed Situations, National Association of Children's Hospitals and Related Institutions, National Wildlife Federation, and Save the Children charities.
-The company has also donated "almost $500,000" over several years to national non-profit homeless housing group HomeAid.
-These contributions are mainly through its Project Playhouse program.The American Girl company donates returned merchandise to the Madison Children's Museum, who sells the products at an annual benefit sale for the American Girl Fund for Children.
+In 2023 American Girl collaborated with the Roblox development group Melonverse for a promotional event entitled American Girl World, based on the doll line and its roster of characters.